CONSTITUTION AND BY-LAWS OF ARDEN BEACHES, INC.

 ARTICLE II – OBJECTIVES

 Section 1.
-The objectives of this corporation as the successor to Sunrise Beach, Inc. and Beach Shores, Inc. as referred to in the property deeds of Sunrise Beach shall be to maintain and regulate the common beaches of the Arden Community and to promote cooperation among the property owners and other persons interested in and who may use the facilities.
+The objectives of this corporation as the successor to Sunrise Beach, Inc. and Beach Shores, Inc. as referred to in the property deeds of Sunrise Beach and those Non Sunrise Beach (NSB) Arden on the Severn sub-division deeds amended shall be to maintain and regulate the common beaches of the Arden Community and to promote cooperation among the property owners and other persons interested in and who may use the facilities.

 ARTICLE III – MEMBERSHIP

 Section 1.
-Any owner of a residential lot shown upon the sub-division plat of Sunrise Beach may purchase a share in the Corporation.
+Any owner of a residential lot shown upon the sub-division plat of Sunrise Beach and those amended NSB Arden on the Severn sub-division deeds may purchase a share in the Corporation.
 The cost of a membership share will be reviewed annually by the Board, with any proposed change presented at the annual membership meeting for review, revision and Shareholder approval.
 Membership by service shares (one share) will be provided to those qualified owners who serve as board members for a minimum of one term of two years.
-Only persons owning a residential lot shown upon the sub-division plat of Sunrise Beach will be allowed membership or office in the corporation, except that the individual that is appointed by the Arden Civic Association to be a director does not have to be a member.
+Only persons owning a residential lot shown upon the sub-division plat of Sunrise Beach and those amended NSB Arden on the Severn sub-division deeds will be allowed membership or office in the corporation, except that the individual that is appointed by the Arden Community Association to be a director does not have to be a member.

 Section 2.
-Memberships may be transferred by the owner to any property owner of a residential lot shown upon the sub-division plat of Sunrise Beach for or without consideration but limited by Article III, Section 3.
+Memberships may be transferred by the owner to any property owner of a residential lot shown upon the sub-division plat of Sunrise Beach and those NSB Arden on the Severn sub-division deeds for or without consideration but limited by Article III, Section 3.
 Transfer of said membership shall be in writing and submitted to the corporation for proper recording on the corporate records.